awslabs/frontend-discovery-service/README.md

 🛠️ Integrate with the CI/CD tooling of your choice and use the REST API to list micro-frontends, publish new versions, start a deployment or roll-back

-🧰 Consume the schema with the technology of your choice to perform client-side or server-side rendering
+🧰 Consume the manifest with the technology of your choice to perform client-side or server-side rendering

 🔒 Securely configure cross-origin resource sharing and user bucketing strategy